RuohanCHEN01/Import_risk_Mpox/README.md

 # Import_risk_Mpox

 ## Import_risk_Mpox.R
-This is an R code for calculating the importation risk of Mpox from Hong Kong to Shenze.
+This is an R code for calculating the importation risk of Mpox from Hong Kong to Shenzhen.

 ## Method
 Details can be found in the Method part of the manuscript.